County Hall, no longer used for governing London, now houses major many tourist attractions.

 Namco Funscape.

-A family entertainment centre including bowling, bumper-cars, video-games and simulators.
+A family Activities and Entertainment centre including bowling, bumper-cars, video-games and simulators.

 Restaurants